ericlay/systrayUpdater/README.md

 # systrayUpdater
-Simple Qt based system tray icon to notify of available updates and then update on click
+PyQt5 system tray applet to notify of available updates.

 For Arch (based) systems only!

+Right click to access menu actions:
+-Run update
+-Read the News
+-Display list of packages with updates available (click to search arch website for highlighted package)

 To install and use: Place files in appropriate locations and run appropriate commands when doing so